SachaG/sidebar-break/src/pages/break.md

 ## Next Steps

 I'm going to keep the current Sidebar site up at [archive.sidebar.io](https://archive.sidebar.io), but pause the newsletter.
 Hopefully once I have a couple weeks of free time ahead of me I can come back to the site and give it the fresh coat of paint it deserves.
+In the meantime, let's [keep in touch](https://hachyderm.io/@sachagreif) on Mastodon.

 If you've made it this far, then I'm going to assume you've read or subscribed to Sidebar at some point in the past decade.
 In which case: thank you!
 I've loved running this little site all that time, and only wish I could've done an even better job.